 Dubbed the "Soft Coral Capital of the World" by Jacques Cousteau, Fiji is most famous for its stunning current-swept reefs.
-But, there's another reason divers flock to Fiji - sharks, and plenty of them!
+But, there's another reason divers flock to Fiji – sharks, and plenty of them!
 In fact, Fiji's shark diving is fast becoming the country's number one draw for scuba divers.
-You can expect to encounter up to eight species around the islands - with both baited and natural encounters on offer and some sites delivering guaranteed action all year round.
+You can expect to encounter up to eight species around the islands, with both baited and natural encounters on offer and some sites delivering guaranteed action all year round.

-We'll walk you through Fiji's most exciting shark species, share top tips for which sites to visit, and when to plan your trip for the best chances of a shark encounter.
+In this article, we use our expert knowledge of the region to walk you through Fiji's most exciting shark species, share top tips for which sites to visit, and when to plan your trip for the best chances of a shark encounter.
 Keep reading for all the fintastic details!

 Tiger shark